3 Easy Ways to Scroll Up and Down in Tmux

 eanbling mouse in tmux configuration file

 1. Hover the cursor over the Tmux pane or window where you want to scroll.
-Use the mouse wheel or drag the scrollbar to scroll up and down.
+Use the mouse wheel or drag the scrollbar to scroll up and down in Tmux.

 scrolling through mouse wheel in tmux